-BIO 2013: ANATOMY AND PHYSIOLOGY II
+BIO 2013 : ANATOMY AND PHYSIOLOGY II

 The second course of a two-semester sequence.
 Covers the structure and functions of the following systems: special senses, endocrine, circulatory, lymphatic, immune, respiratory, digestive, urinary, and reproductive.
 Nutrition and metabolism are also covered.

-BIO 2003/2001 (Anatomy and Physiology I) with C or
+Credits 3 Lecture Hours 3 Lab Hours 0 ACTS Equivalency Course ID BIOL 2414 Prerequisites BIO 2003 BIO 2001 Must complete all pre-requisites with a grade of "C" or higher.
+Corequisites BIO 2011